Senpaizuri/be-2020/README.md

 </details>

-# Deployment

-The current [prototype](https://be-2020.herokuapp.com/) is being deployed on [Heroku](https://www.heroku.com/).
-Every commit to the `release` branch will trigger an automatic deployment.

 # Feature

 I want people to be able to login without a hitch, and be able to change their profile info.
 Apart from that I'd like to create a wall where the users can post messages so that they can make themselves as interesting as they want you to think.
 You'll also be able to match with others based on simple preferences and chat with them.